Petite Riviere Bridge, Nova Scotia

 It is located between Rissers Beach Provincial Park and the community of Green Bay.
 The local people commonly call the village simply "Petite".

 The bridge over the Petite Rivière was destroyed in 2002 and has been replaced by a single-lane "temporary" bailey bridge.

-Petite Riviere Elementary School is located in the community and has approximately 90 pupils.
+Petite Rivière Elementary School is located in the community and has approximately 90 pupils.

 Samuel de Champlain is said to have given the river its name after landing at the location in the early 17th century.